 Improving Data Security

 Detecting security vulnerabilities is a topic in its own right and has a growing pool of research for IoT devices.
 Many vulnerabilities are detected after the product is released.
-However, with increased documentation and worldwide exposure to threats, a simulated test environment can be formulated to test known security threats with.
+However, with increased documentation and worldwide exposure to threats, a simulated test environment can be formulated to test for known security threats.
 Several companies within the past few years have proposed and begun work on an extensive “test bed” for IoT devices.

 “The IoT testbed must supports a range of security tests, each targeting a different security aspect.
 The testbed should detect various vulnerabilities that IoT devices can be prone to and provide analysis and proof of concept to these vulnerabilities.”